RNCCA Officials and Executive Committee

 3.2.
 Associate Membership.

-All serving and ex-serving Petty Officers and Royal Naval Reserve Warrant Officers, Chief Petty Officers and Petty Officers of the specialisations mentioned in 3.1. are eligible for Associate Membership.
+All serving and ex-serving Petty Officers and Royal Naval Reserve Warrant Officers, Chief Petty Officers and Petty Officers of the specialisations listed in Annex A are eligible for Associate Membership.
 Any former communication rating or Wren not eligible under the rules above but considers he or she has strong grounds may apply for Associate Membership.
 Warrant Officers, Staff Sergeants and Sergeants of the Royal Signals who are serving in HMS Collingwood or who have served in either HMS Collingwood or HMS Mercury and serving and retired Officers who were promoted from those ranks, may apply for Associate Membership.
 The Committee shall decide eligibility for Associate Membership on individual merit

 4. Officials and Executive Committee.